|Subscribe | What is RSS|

-Are you a teenager looking for a challenging summer job?
-If so you may be interested in working for the National Park Service as a member of the Youth Conservation Corps at Cowpens National Battlefield.
-The Youth Conservation Corps (YCC) was established by Public Law 93-408 and is a summer employment program for young men and women between the ages of 15-18 who work, learn, and earn together on projects that further the development and conservation of the natural resources of the United States.
+For eight weeks local students will work and play at the NPS sites with Youth Conservation Corps (YCC).
+As members of the YCC, the students have a personal role in protecting the nation’s precious resources during this summer program.
+The YCC was established by Public Law 93-408 and is a summer employment program for young men and women between the ages of 15-18 who work, learn and earn together on projects that further the development and conservation of the natural resources of the United States.

 Applicants must be a permanent resident of the United States, have a Social Security card, a willingness to work outdoors and the ability to work well with others.
 Those chosen for employment will be paid minimum wage for a 40-hour work week and must be available to work from June 12 – August 4, 2017.

 Previous projects at Cowpens include trail construction and maintenance, brush clearing, weed-eating and erosion control projects.
 The work this summer for both crews will be similar to these previous projects.
 In addition to these tasks, the parks will provide environmental education and field trips to other parks, and a working/camping trip in another park.